 - Pressure on the wound: Chewing or biting down on the empty socket can dislodge the blood clot.
 Similarly, using straws, sucking on foods, and blowing the nose can create negative pressure inside the mouth, increasing the risk of the blood clot detaching.

-- Location and type of extraction: Dry socket is more common in wisdom tooth removal and tooth extractions from the lower jaw.
+- Location and type of extraction: Dry socket is more common in wisdom tooth removal.
 It is also more prevalent if the extraction is complicated or

 traumatic, as well as depending on the surgeon’s experience level.